tschm/.github/README.md

 The group has a limited number of minutes per month.
 In public repositories, actions are free.

-## Poetry
+## uv

-To take full advantage of those actions we recommend moving to [poetry](https://python-poetry.org/).
+To take full advantage of the actions given here we recommend using [uv](https://github.com/astral-sh/uv). uv is a modern package manager for Python.
-Poetry is a python package manager that allows to create virtual environments and to manage dependencies.
+It allows to create and manage virtual environments.
-It is also a build tool that can be used to create packages and to run tests.
+A more dated alternative is [poetry](https://python-poetry.org/).

+## taskfile

+We highly recommend [task](https://taskfile.dev).
+We offer central taskfiles [here](tasks)

 ## Action workflows